The criteria include the approved recommendations from the 2012 projects on patient-reported outcomes, composites, and eMeasure feasibility.

-3. Feasibility: Extent to which the required data are readily available or could be captured without undue burden and can be implemented for performance measurement.
+Extent to which the specifications, including measure logic, required data that are readily available or could be captured without undue burden and can be implemented for performance measurement.

 3a.
 For clinical measures, the required data elements are routinely generated and used during care delivery (e.g., blood pressure, lab test, diagnosis, medication order).

 3b.
 The required data elements are available in electronic health records or other electronic sources.
 If the required data are not in electronic health records or existing electronic sources, a credible, near-term path to electronic collection is specified.